slamice/wri/fiction/hipsters/first-draft/ch04 - work.md

 CHAPTER 4

 Every other day I woke up late and shaved, tapping my razor handle against my hand to vomit out the hair.
 I used to tap the sink, but Renee heard it in her dreams.
-It was far too loud and she hated waking up in the morning to it.

 "Fucking tap tap tap.
-No one does that, it's incessant and tiring." she yawned at me, then mimed an exaggerated throw down of a huge razor to the floor.
+I hate waking up to that shit.
+No one does that, it's incessant and tiring." she yawned at me, then mimed an exaggerated throw down of a giant razor to the floor.

 She was still asleep when I headed out, her hours sat much later in the day than mine.
 She worked at an aryuvedic clinic deep in Greenpoint.
 When Renee was late or had mono once a week they accomodated her. benefits were the first few bottles and boxes of newly imported medicine.
 In between smoke breaks and relabeling expired medicine she'd call or text me about dinner or a movie or gossip.
 She used to bring home elixirs and herbs promising to revitalize our livers, iron to lighten our eyes, mud smoothies to clear up our digestion tracts.
 I tried them all but still felt pretty dirty.

 On my way down my old clamshell phone rang.
-Even when turned way down its deep bassy ring still begged to be heard against my leg.
+Even when turned way down its deep bassy sound rang like a cow begging to be heard against my leg.

-Usually I was too lazy to take it out I just hit hard against my pocket until it calmed down.
-But that day I took it out and my dad's number crawled across the screen.
+Usually I was too lazy to take it out and just hit hard against my pocket until it calmed down.
+But that day I saw his number crawl across the screen.

-"Yea?"
-I wiped my clean chin.
+"Yea?" wiping my smooth chin.

-He coughed some static into the phone then replied loudly, "Hey son!
+Dad coughed some static into the phone then replied loudly, "Hey son!
 Long time no talking!
-That's how you say hello to your dad?"
+That's how you say hello to your Dad?"

 "Oh, hello Dad."